Vsad-Laboratories/Badga/README.md

 I want to make Contribution Graph go up

-- Because i work hard everyday, but max is only 30 commits, bcz i dont want to commit every change unless major changes....
+- Because i work hard everyday, but max is like only 30 commits, bcz i dont want to commit every change unless major changes....
 So im good right.